ncocana/proyecto-pydevops/README.md

 One of us watched a tutorial and created a navegation bar and delivered an idea that was accepted from both fellows; from this point, we continued working and implemented our own style to our website.
 In every step to build our page, we put on practice the Open Closed Principle (OCP) and Single Responsabilty Principle (SRP).
 We divided the project in order so that both of us touched the differents subjects involved in this project such as programming, markup languages, informatic systems, and databases.

+We worked in separated branches, one for each feature of the project.
+Once a task was finished, the other mate checked the code trying to detect mistakes and in order of optimizing the code and make the responsable fix the errors or rewrite the code.

 ## How we applied OCP

 When we wrote the CRUD operations, we knew that for extracting the data we needed to use a similar structure of code and that it shouldn't be changed, otherwise we couldn't connect to our cluster.
 So this part it's closed to modification.

 To extract the data, we modified and extended the code to write queries to obtain different data from mixed fields, as much as we wanted.
 This part is open to extension because we can write and use differents logical operators or make it simple with basic operators.

-Other example can be our design pages, once we decided the structure we didn't modified it.
-But passing the days, we extend the content adding forms, interactive buttons, videos, etc.
+Other example can be the design of our webpage; once we decided the structure, we didn't modified it.
+But passing the days, we extended the content by adding forms, interactive buttons, videos, etc.

 ## How we applied SRP

-Both of us took responsability of the code we wrote and worked in separated branches, one for each feature of the project.
-Once a task was finished, the other mate checked the code trying to detect mistakes and in order of optimizing the code and make the responsable fix the errors or rewrite the code.

-We also made sure to seperate functions of the src code and test cases into different files so as to better organize the project and promote the use of the Single Responsabilty Principle.
+We made sure to seperate functions of the src code and test cases into different files so as to better organize the project and promote the use of the Single Responsabilty Principle.

 ## CI/CD